 1. Chill Out on Corfu’s Beaches

 The western side of Corfu generally boasts the best beaches.
-There’s long stretches of golden sands, warm waters and a plethora of options for eating, drinking and sleeping.
+There’s long stretches of golden sands, warm waters, and a plethora of options for eating, drinking, and sleeping.
 The pebble beaches and rocky shores are picturesque too!

 Sidari Beach is a hit with almost everyone.
 Swim through the Canal d’Amour and, according to local legend, you’ll soon find your soul mate!
 Kontokali has many facilities and offers an assortment of water sports.
 Glyfada also offers good amenities, and the surrounding olive groves and pine forests add to the holiday vibe.
-Other popular beaches on Corfu include Roda, lively Kavos, family-friendly Apraos, and scenic Agios Geordios.
+Other popular beaches on Corfu include Roda, dynamic Kavos, family-friendly Apraos, and scenic Agios Geordios.
 Myrtiotissa is a snorkeling hot spot and Halikounas is great for kite surfing enthusiasts.

 2. Have Fun and Laughter at a Water Park

 If you want to cool down and splash about without going back to your room with sand in your clothes, Corfu is home to several excellent water parks.

 Aqualand is often said to be one of the best water parks in the whole of Europe!
 Right in the middle of the island, it features various pools.
 This includes a wave pool, a lazy river, and diverse slides and chutes.
 Some slides are suitable for younger visitors while others offer a thrilling ride.
 There’s a special kids’ area, a Jacuzzi, sunbathing areas, cafes, a bar, massage services, showers changing rooms, and more.

 Sidari Water Park has pools, slides, water games, basketball, and a children’s play area.
 Hydropolis Water Park is within the Gelina Village Resort.
 It has sunbathing areas, pools, slides, chutes, a lazy river, water games, and kids’ activities.